aurorax-space/docs/docs/code/advanced_usage/availability_and_stats.md

 Below, we'll have a look at an example of retrieving data source statistics information programmatically.

-!!! example "Example - get data availability information"
+!!! example "Example - get data statistics information"

     In this example, the data source statistics of the TREx RGB in Gillam are retrieved.